-I went to Nantucket for a weekend this past summer with my best girlfriends.
-And as always, my friends drill me for free advice on how to best care for their skin.
-One of my friends showed me this area on her hand between her thumb and forefinger that had pigmented with brown discoloration.
-She said she didn’t do anything at all to that area of her hand and it just showed up one day (four weeks prior) and had only faded ever so slightly.
-I was baffled and had no clue where she got it from.
-At the end of the weekend, I flew back to Austin and noticed that I had brown discoloration on my thigh, a similar look to what she had on her hand.
-What was this?
-Did I catch some strange disease from my girlfriend’s hand that transferred to my leg?
-(The photo above shows my thigh and my friend’s hand.)
+I went to my annual best girlfriend’s trip to Nantucket and as always, my friends drill me for free advice on how to best care for their skin.
+One of my friends showed me this area on her hand between her thumb and forefinger that had brown discoloration.
+She said she didn’t do anything to that area of her hand and just showed up one day (which was four weeks prior).
+It had only faded ever so slightly in the four weeks and she had no idea what it was — and neither did I.

 So there you have it.
 You learn something new every day.
+I know I did!

 Celebrity Esthetician & Skincare Expert